 This is a big point… if you want to eat well when you’re exploring London, you need to know of places to go ahead of time when you’re in very “touristy” areas like Westminster, Tower Hill, and Leicester Square just to name a few.
 Those areas are chock-full of chain restaurants that are either overpriced or serve terrible food (or both.)

-In between seeing some of my London’s most loved sights, I’ve recommended smaller, locally-loved things to do, as well as provided tons of great, hidden-gem food options in the 3-Day London Itinerary.
+In between seeing some of our London’s most loved sights, we’ve recommended smaller, locally-loved things to do, as well as provided tons of great, hidden-gem food options in our London Itineraries.

 Online itineraries, well, they stay in the browser.
 So you either have to save the webpage to your phone, or write down the recommended itinerary, in order to follow it when you’re actually in London.
 The problem is getting from place to place.
 It will take you quite some time to open Google Maps and figure out how to get to each place on the list.
 Then you have to get there, and that could take ages if the writer didn’t account for travel time between each spot.